 Massachusetts Hall, known colloquially as “Mass Hall,” is the Yard’s smallest dorm, housing 14 first-year students every year, making it a close community.
 It is the oldest surviving building at Harvard and the country’s oldest dormitory.
 Constructed between 1718 and 1720 by former Harvard Presidents John Leverett and Benjamin Wadsworth, the building has had several purposes: a refuge for American soldiers during the siege of Boston and an observatory when Thomas Hollis donated a telescope to the University in 1722.
 Now, Mass Hall residents – who live on the fourth floor in doubles and singles – share the building with the University President’s Office.
 Living in such close proximity to Johnston Gate makes trips to CVS and Harvard Square very easy.
 The dorm is also close to the classroom spaces in Harvard Yard, including historic Harvard Hall.

-Mower (rhymes with "flower"), an architectural mirror image of next-door Lionel Hall, was once home to Al Gore, Tommy Lee Jones, and Al Franken.
+Mower (rhymes with "flower"), an architectural mirror image of next-door Lionel Hall, was once home to Al Gore and Tommy Lee Jones.
 Today, Mower houses 35 first-year students and is divided into two vertical entryways.
 A small dorm, Mower’s size lends itself to a close-knit community and former residents comment on the “cute, quaint, airy, and light-filled rooms” as enjoyable places in which to live.
 Mower looks out onto its own courtyard, making for a peaceful respite from the crowd of tourists that often roam through Harvard Yard.
 Located nearby is Harvard’s hub for public service, Phillips Brooks House, classrooms in the Science Center and Holden Chapel, as well as all the shops in Harvard Square such as CVS, OTTO Pizza, and Starbucks.